e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ([D-074][d-074]); a getproperty-wrapper spelling is the recorded fallback should type-matched interception prove insufficient.

-The wrong-tier class holds under the shared state letter ([D-173][d-173]): state itself is legal on both tiers, `m` is continuous-only and `Δt` discrete-only, so destructuring either on the wrong tier still lands in that bucket.
+The wrong-tier class covers the state letters too ([D-195][d-195]): `x` and `m` are continuous-only, `s` and `Δt` discrete-only, so destructuring any of the four on the wrong tier lands in that bucket.

-The per-function, **per-tier** name sets are **closed**: adding one is a decision-log entry, not a convenience.
+The per-function name sets are **closed**, one set per function — the two tiers' name families are disjoint by construction ([D-195][d-195]), so no set needs a tier qualifier.
+Adding a name is a decision-log entry, not a convenience.
 The comment in the signature block above states each function's maximal legal set; a given component's bundle narrows it to declared reality; the destructuring narrows further to actual reads.
 That three-level funnel (stage name ⊇ bundle ⊇ reads) is worth teaching once,